When the winter blahs set in and you’re dreaming of fresh greens from your summer garden, consider growing indoors.

 Shelves provide lots of planting room while taking up little space.
 If using shelves, make sure that adequate light reaches every plant.
 This may require a separate grow light for each shelf.

-1.)
-Plants have photoreceptors that absorb specific wave lengths of light.
-Your light needs to have the same wave lengths as the sun, which is why a regular light bulb doesn’t work.
+- Plants have photoreceptors that absorb specific wavelengths of light.
+Your light needs to have the same wavelengths as the sun, which is why a regular light bulb doesn’t work.

-4.)
-A hormone called “florigen” controls budding and flowering.
-Long day plants require about 14 to 18 hours of light to produce just the right amount of florigen to flower and reproduce.
-Short day plants require about 10-13 hours of light.
-If short day plants are exposed to too many hours of light, florigen can be destroyed, preventing blooming.
+- A hormone called “florigen” controls budding and flowering.
+Long-day plants require about 14 to 18 hours of light to produce just the right amount of florigen to flower and reproduce.
+Short-day plants require about 10-13 hours of light.
+If short-day plants are exposed to too much light, florigen can be destroyed, preventing blooming.

 Selecting a Grow Light

-There are a lot of different grow lights out there and it can be confusing to figure out which type is best for your indoor garden.
-The following run-down should bring some clarity.
+There are a lot of different grow lights for sale out there and it can be confusing to figure out which type is best for your indoor garden.
+The following run-down should bring some clarity: